-InMotion Hosting has long since been among our favorite WordPress hosting providers in general, so it should come as no surprise they lead the charge in managed service offerings.
 There are many reasons to choose WordPress as the content platform for your website and many reasons to opt for a managed web host to help you maintain it.
 Chief among those reasons is often performance.
-The WordPress software is powerful, and InMotion has the hardware infrastructure to match.
-What’s more: They tout SSD storage for up to 20x faster page load speeds, and their team is keeping an eye on your site and server 24/7.
+The WordPress software is powerful, and InMotion Hosting has the hardware infrastructure to match.
+What’s more: The company touts SSD storage for up to 20x faster page load speeds, and their team is keeping an eye on your site and server 24/7.

-With their price point and legacy of reliability, they’re aptly suited for individual customers, SMB owners, and enterprise clients alike.
-If performance and agility are on your list of needs for your WordPress site, InMotion’s managed WordPress offerings can help you get the job done.
+With the company’s price point and legacy of reliability, InMotion Hosting is aptly suited for individual site creators, small business owners, and enterprise organizations.
+If performance and agility are on your list of needs for your WordPress site, InMotion Hosting’s managed WordPress offerings can help you get the job done.

-Let’s just say, SiteGround has their bases covered when it comes to business-focused web hosting.
-Their offerings run the gamut — from business-class email hosting to enterprise-grade dedicated servers — and so does their clientele.
+Let’s just say, SiteGround has its bases covered when it comes to business-focused web hosting.
+The company’s offerings run the gamut — from business-class email hosting to enterprise-grade dedicated servers — and so does its clientele.

 If you’re in need of a premium web hosting experience, look no further than Liquid Web’s managed dedicated or VPS services .
-Their Heroic Support® will be there to help you scale your business through every stage.
+The company’s Heroic Support will be there to help you scale your business through every stage.

-The #1 Domain Name Registrar, GoDaddy leads in a lot of hosting niches.
-Their WordPress offering is no different.
-Managed services come standard across all WP plans!
+Recommended by the WordPress team itself, Bluehost leads in a lot of hosting niches.
+The company’s WordPress offering is no different — managed services come standard across all WP plans!

-What makes GoDaddy so appealing as a starter managed WordPress host is their simplicity of service: Annual plan holders get a free domain name registration, their team will install and set up WordPress, and you never have to worry about updating the WordPress Core.
-It’s stress-free hosting service at its finest — and GoDaddy’s pricing is hands-down some of the best you’ll find as an entry-level website owner.
+What makes Bluehost so appealing as a starter managed WordPress host is the company’s simplicity of service: Annual plan holders get a free domain name registration, automatically configured WordPress, and you never have to worry about updating the WordPress core.
+It’s stress-free hosting service at its finest — and Bluehost’s pricing is hands-down some of the best you’ll find as an entry-level website owner.